rynldtbuen/cumulus-evpn-vxlan-ansible/README.md

+Note that Cumulus Linux, Vyos, Debian and Ubuntu devices only are included in configurations and tested.

 ### 1. Test deployment using GNS3
-*Note that the following steps require to have a knowledge on how to use GNS3*
+*The following steps require to have a knowledge on how to use GNS3*
   - #### Setup
     - Download and install [GNS3](https://www.gns3.com/software)
     - Download and import [GNS3 LAB]
-    - Start `mgmt-server01, mgmt-switch01` and `edge01` machine and wait to fully boot up, after that start all the machine
+    - Start `mgmt-server1, mgmt-switch1` and `edge1` machine and wait to fully boot up, after that start all the machine
     - Console to `mgmt-server01` and run the commands below to deploy devices configurations
     ```
     $ ansible-playbook configs.yml